Android software development for my software project?

 Developing for older phones

 The development kit used by Android developers is updated to work alongside Android updates but will also support older devices.
 Whether you should target older devices will depend on the device you think your users will own.
 Supporting older devices can increase the costs or reduce the functionality available for your developers to use.
-So in many cases, it is not worth supporting older devices, unless you convinced that the majority of your users will only own the outdated models.
+So in many cases, it is not worth supporting older devices, unless you are convinced that the majority of your users will only own the outdated models.

 Catering to Different Devices